Assessing Risk for Alzheimer's Disease

 A family health history can show patterns of disease and risk factors.
 Try to include health facts about three generations—grandparents, parents, and children.

-There is a test to learn if a person has one of the three genetic mutations associated with early-onset Alzheimer's disease, which occurs between a person’s 30s and mid-60s.
+There is a test to learn if a person has one of the three genetic variants associated with early-onset Alzheimer's disease, which occurs between a person’s 30s and mid-60s.

 If someone has a family history of early-onset Alzheimer's, he or she should talk with a doctor about getting tested.

 A doctor may suggest meeting first with a genetic counselor.
 This type of counselor helps people learn the risk of getting genetic conditions.
 They also help people make decisions about testing and what comes next.